Genre painting: 19th century

 In Belgium, the nationalism of the new state born in 1830 gave rise to history painting glorifying the past of the nation and genre painting returning to the models of 17th-century.
 Examples of artists working in this retro style include Ferdinand de Braekeleer, Willem Linnig the Elder and Jan August Hendrik Leys.
 Under the influence of foreign artistic movements such a realism, Belgian artists in the second half of the 19th century were able to break away from the old traditions and create a new format for their genre paintings.
 An example is Henri de Braekeleer who used light and colour to infuse his intimist genre scenes with a modernist spirit.

 The first true genre painter in the United States was the German immigrant John Lewis Krimmel.
 He was influenced, at least initially, by English artists such as William Hogarth and Scottish painters such as David Wilkie and produced lively and gently humorous scenes of life in Philadelphia from 1812 to 1821.
 Other notable 19th-century genre painters from the United States include George Caleb Bingham, William Sidney Mount, and Eastman Johnson.
 Harry Roseland focused on scenes of poor African Americans in the post-American Civil War South, and John Rogers (1829–1904) was a sculptor whose small genre works, mass-produced in cast plaster, were immensely popular in America.
 The works of American painter Ernie Barnes (1938–2009) and those of illustrator Norman Rockwell (1894–1978) exemplify a more modern type of genre painting.

 In Canada, George Agnew Reid (1860–1947) was a notable genre painter.
-Reid was grew up in rural Ontario, which inspired his later paintings of quiet scenes of everyday life.
+Reid grew up in rural Ontario, which inspired his later paintings of quiet scenes of everyday life.